docker-library/docs/flink/README-short.txt

-Apache Flink is an open source stream processing framework with powerful stream- and batch-processing capabilities.
+Apache Flink® is a powerful open-source distributed stream and batch processing framework.